rioscesar/terraform-oci-modules/terraform-puppet/README.md

 ## Things to consider when using this resource as is.
   * NFS file system is set to 50GB and Agent volumes are set to 100GB.
 You can modify these values on *vars.tf* but make sure to also modify *volume.layout* for the Agents and/or *master.layout* for the Master.

 #### Terraform works great if you have an architecture you want to build beforehand and then code to that standard.
-For that I recommend setting your infrastructure at least once before creating Terraform modules.
-Those layout files were created using fdisk to partition the block volume attached to the instance. sfdisk --dump \<your volume location\> was then used to write what your partition looked likes to a file.
+For that I recommend creating your infrastructure at least once before running any Terraform modules.
+The layout files used in this example were created using fdisk to partition the block volume attached to the instance. sfdisk --dump \<your volume location\> was then used to write what your partition looked like to a file.
   * fdisk \<your volume location\>
   * sfdisk -d \<your volume location\> > volume.layout